Ric-cpu/Celestial-Object-Identification/README.md

 - **Stars**: `stars_gaia_sample.csv`
 - **Temporary Files**: `tmp/` directory for VOTable data

-::memo:: These datasets are used for training and testing the classification models.
+:memo: These datasets are used for training and testing the classification models.

 ---

-## ::books:: Documentation Directory
+## :books: Documentation Directory

 Located in `docs/` - Contains comprehensive documentation about the project.